Betar (ancient city): Research history

 Early documentation of the site began in the mid-19th century.
 The first to suggest the site's identification with Betar was Victor Guérin, who visited the site in 1863.
 Subsequent investigations were carried out by Charles Simon Clermont-Ganneau, who examined the Latin inscription near the spring and supported Guérin's identification.
 Around the same period, Joseph Germer-Durand examined the same inscription, documented a milestone along the Roman road near the site, and recorded the discovery of a slingstone in the wadi below.
+Clermont-Ganneau also documented an ossuary that was reportedly found in Betar.

 Systematic archaeological attention began in the early 20th century.
 In 1906, Eduard Zickermann conducted the first formal survey.
+Among the items he documented was a columbarium cave.
+Also in 1906, the Warren Cup, a silver vessel decorated with homoerotic scenes, was reportedly found at Betar; it may have been brought there originally by the Jewish rebels as a Roman war booty.
+Today it is on display in the British Museum in London.

-This was followed in 1923–1924 by a detailed topographic and architectural survey led by W.D.
+Research at Betar continued under Mandatory British rule.
+In 1923–1924, a detailed topographic and architectural survey was led by W.D.
 Carroll, who published a comprehensive site plan and catalog of the ancient remains.
+In addition, Caroll surveyed a burial cave that was later incorporated into a sheikh tomb shrine.
+He also reported discovering two underground complexes on the eastern side of the ruin, which he identified as burial installations.
+Archaeologists Boaz Zissu and Hanan Eshel, however, consider them to be oil-press caves, similar to examples known elsewhere in ancient Judea.
 In 1927, Albrecht Alt was the first to highlight the Roman siege system surrounding the site, which was further examined by Adolf Schulten in 1933.
+Between 1944 and 1946, Shemuel Yeivin conducted a ground survey with documentation and photography by J. Schweig.
+S.A.S Husseini, of the Mandatory Antiquities Department, documented a rock-cut ritual bath (mikveh) on the slopes of the tell.

 In 1950, Adolf Reifenberg used aerial photography to identify two Roman military camps located south of the site.
-Between 1944 and 1946, Shemuel Yeivin conducted a ground survey with documentation and photography by J. Schweig.

-In 1968, Moshe Kochavi conducted a wider regional survey of the Judean Mountains, identifying nearby settlements and military outposts associated with the Bar Kokhba revolt.
+In 1968, Moshe Kochavi conducted a wider regional survey of the Judean Mountains, identifying nearby settlements and military outposts associated with the Bar Kokhba Revolt.
 Additional aerial imagery and analysis of the site were later published by Kennedy and Riley in 1990.
 They also measured the Roman siege camps.
 In the 1970s, Z. Yeivin, then serving as the Archaeological Staff Officer for the Judea and Samaria Area, conducted a limited excavation (sounding) at the site, although the results were never formally published.